tiacsys/kicad-library-utils/README.md

 ## 3D Coverage Checker

+    # This script will by default assume the following - use options to change this:
+    # - Your footprints are in a directory called kicad-footprints
+    # - Your models are in a directory called packages3D
+    # - Both of those directories are in the same place as kicad-library-utils
+    # These assumptions hold if you cloned all three repositories in the same directory

-    # first get into klc-check directory
+    # To run the coverage checker, first get into klc-check directory
     cd kicad-library-utils/klc-check

     # run the script to check all footprints
     ./check_3d_coverage.py

-    # run the script to check only the specified .pretty folder
+    # run the script to check only the specified library
-    ./check_3d_coverage.py --pretty Package_SO
+    ./check_3d_coverage.py Package_SO

     # run the following 'h'elp command to see other options
     ./check_3d_coverage.py -h